theNorstroem/furo-ui5/hugo/content/docs/components/furo-ui5-reference-search.md

 Binds a FieldNode to the component.

-Supported types: can be a scalar type or any complex type with 'id','display_name' signature.
+Supported types: can be a scalar type or any complex type with 'id','display_name' signature or use the furo.Reference type.

 - <small>fieldNode </small>
 <br><br>